Jumpsuits For Joy

 Military menswear has long been the catalyst for modern menswear silhouettes but it has also lead to some of our favourite womenswear pieces, not least the jumpsuit, which was originally created in 1919 for.. yes, you guessed it... parachutists leaping from military aircraft.
-Unlike the boiler suit, which is looser in the fit and comes from a more workwear/utilitarian background, the jumpsuit has a more fitted silhouette with tapered legs.
+Unlike the boiler suit, which is looser in the fit and comes from a more workwear/utilitarian background, the jumpsuit has a more fitted silhouette around the waist and shoulders, and can come with tapered legs or palazzo-like wide legs.
 The genesis of this more feminine silhouette is thought to have come from female munitions workers who cut their jumpsuits with bloomer-like legs and narrower waists to better fit their bodies.

 It was the great fashion designer Elsa Schiaparelli that first introduced jumpsuits into the public female consciousness but they were considered extremely avant garde.
 Similarly, in the 40s American designer Vera Maxwell produced jumpsuits with a more preppy aesthetic but these were again considered something of a novelty than an actual fashion the everyday woman could buy into.